DFE-Digital/teaching-vacancies/documentation/docker.md

 ```

 - Name the stage `builder` so that it can be built individually, and allow copying of files to the `production` stage
-- Runs a Ruby bundle command, excluding `development` and `test`
+- Run a Ruby bundle command, excluding `development` and `test`
-- Copies any remaining files in the repo that were excluded by the [`.dockerignore`](../.dockerignore) file
+- Copy any remaining files in the repo that were excluded by the [`.dockerignore`](../.dockerignore) file
-- Runs a Ruby bundle command, first setting `RAILS_ENV` to staging:
+- Run a Ruby bundle command, first setting `RAILS_ENV` to staging:
     - `bundle exec rake webpacker:compile`

 Steps from the `production` stage worth highlighting: